 Tip 9 Does the Therapist Have Specialist Training in Trauma Therapy?

-The trouble is that counsellors are often taught that to deal with a trauma you have to talk about it and deal with it.
+The trouble is that counsellors are often taught that to deal with a trauma you have to talk about it all the gory details.
 This can actually make it worse.
 There are some special therapies that deal with trauma fast and safely.
 These include EMDR (Eye Movement Desensitising and Reprocessing), EFT (Emotional Freedom Technique) and NLP (Neuro-Linguistic Programming).
 Please ask the therapist if they use any of these therapies.
-And you know, if they say they don’t have specialist trauma training, consider finding someone else.
+And if they say they don’t have specialist trauma training, consider finding someone else.

 Tip 10 Ask About Their Links To Other Eating Disorder Services